 Product returns - Customers have the right to return product that is within six months or less of the labeled expiration date or that is past the expiration date by no more than twelve months.
-Twirla was commercially launched in December 2020 and with limited historical sales data, an estimate for product returns as of March 31, 2023 was made based on industry standard data and trend analysis.
-Estimated product returns are recorded as other current liabilities in accrued expenses on the balance sheet.
+Twirla was commercially launched in December 2020, an estimate for product returns as of March 31, 2024 was made based on: (i) data provided to the Company by its distributors (including weekly reporting of distributors' sales and inventory held by distributors that provided the Company with visibility into the distribution channel in order to determine what quantities were sold to retail pharmacies and other providers), (ii) information provided to the Company from retail pharmacies, (iii) data provided to the Company by third-parties including a third-party data provider which collects and publishes prescription data (iv) expired returns credits issued to date, and (v) the estimated remaining shelf life of Twirla previously shipped and currently being shipped to distributors.
+Estimated product returns are recorded as accrued expenses on the balance sheet.

 Chargebacks - Certain covered entities and government entities will be able to purchase the product at a price discounted below WAC.
 The difference between the government or covered entity purchase price and the wholesale distributor purchase price of WAC will be charged back to the Company.
 The Company estimates the amount in chargebacks based on the expected number of claims and related cost that is associated with the revenue being recognized for product that remains in the distribution channel at the end of each reporting period.
-Estimated chargebacks are recorded as contra trade accounts receivable on the balance sheet.
+Estimated chargebacks are recorded as contra accounts receivable on the balance sheet.

-Rebates - The Company will be subject to mandatory discount obligations under the Medicaid and Tricare programs.
+Rebates - The Company is subject to mandatory and negotiated discount obligations under the Medicaid and VA/DOD programs.
 The rebate amounts for these programs are determined by statutory requirements or contractual arrangements.
 Rebates are owed after the product has been dispensed to an end user and the Company has been invoiced.
-Rebates for Medicaid and Tricare are typically invoiced in arrears.
-The Company estimates the amount in rebates based on the expected number of claims and related cost that is associated with the revenue being recognized for product that remains in the distribution channel at the end of each reporting period.
-Rebate estimates are recorded as other current liabilities in accrued expenses on the balance sheet.
+Rebates are typically invoiced in arrears.
+The Company's liability for these rebates consists of invoices received for claims from prior quarters that have not been paid or for which an invoice has not yet been received, estimates of claims for the current quarter, and estimated future claims that will be made for product that has been recognized as revenue, but remains in the distribution channel at the end of each reporting period.
+Rebate estimates are recorded as accrued expenses on the balance sheet

 Co-payment assistance - The Company offers a co-payment assistance program to commercially insured patients whose insurance requires a co-payment to be made when filling their prescription.
 This is a voluntary program that is intended to provide financial assistance to patients meeting certain eligibility requirements.
 The Company estimates the amount of co-payment assistance based on the expected number of claims and related cost that is associated with the revenue being recognized for product that remains in the distribution channel at the end of each reporting period.
-Co-payment assistance estimates are recorded as other current liabilities in accrued expenses on the balance sheet.
+Co-payment assistance estimates are recorded as accrued expenses on the balance sheet.

-Provisions for the revenue reserves described above totaled \$4.5 million and \$1.2 million for the three months ending March 31, 2023 and March 31, 2022, respectively.
-As of March 31, 2023, reserves on the balance sheet associated with variable consideration were \$5.1 million.
+Provisions for the revenue reserves described above totaled \$8.7 million and \$4.5 million for the three months ended March 31, 2024 and 2023, respectively.
+As of March 31, 2024, reserves on the balance sheet associated with variable consideration were \$11.1 million.